Rainbow-Dreamer/sf2_loader/README.md

 # volume: the volume of the note in midi velocity from 0 - 127

-# track: the track to play the note
+# channel: the channel to play the note

 # start_time: the start time of the note in seconds